danawoodman/kyles-van/README.md

 ## Design Notes

-- Have individual disconnect switches for every appliance
+- Have individual disconnect switches for every appliance (so you can reduce draw if needed)
 - Have a master disconnect switch for the entire system
 - Have a cutoff switch for the solar panels
+  - Always disconnect solar when messing with the charging system

 ## Electrical Notes

-- 125% amp rating for fuses: 10amp appliance => 12.5amp+ fuse
 - 6g wire for charge system (or less/thicker)

+#### What size fuse do I need?

+125% amp rating for fuses: `10amp appliance => 12.5amp +/- fuse`

+#### What's the difference between series and parallel for solar panels?

 - **Series**:
   - Daisy-chain
   - Voltage goes up, amps stay same